cole-trapnell-lab/hooke/docs/about.md

 ### Comparing abundances

+And then compare two estimates of cell abundances from a Hooke model to identify significant changes with `compare_abundances()`.
+In this case, exposed vs not exposed.

 * `ccm` - a Hooke `cell_count_model` object
 * `cond_x` - A cell type abundance estimate from estimate_abundances().
 * `cond_y` - A cell type abundance estimate from estimate_abundances().